thenumbernine/sand-attack/README.md

 ## TODO:

-- option for multipalyer-coop sharing next-pieces vs separate next-pieces
 - multiplayer-versus where you can drop sand on your opponent and a color that they have to clear-touching to reveal to other random colors like that other etris game ...
-- notification of score-modifier for chaining lines
 - varying board width for # of players
-- save custom colors in config
-- gameplay mode using higher # colors
+- gameplay option of increasing # colors
-- SPH stuff, exploding pieces, tilting board, obstacles in the board, etc
+- I've got SPH stuff but it's behavior is still meh. with it: exploding pieces, tilting board, obstacles in the board, etc
-- dif music per level
+- choose music, like o.g. tetris?
 - faster blob detection
-- submit high scores? meh.
+- submit high scores? meh.  in a game, record seed, record all players' keystates per frame, and allow replaying and submitting of gamestates.  cheat-proof and pro-TAS.
+- better notification of score-modifier for chaining lines
+- option for multipalyer-coop sharing next-pieces vs separate next-pieces
 - imgui:
 - - with gamepad navigation, tooltips only work with Slider.  with Input they only show after you select the text (which you can't type) or for a brief moment after pushing + or -.
 - - centering stuff horizontally is painful at best.  then try adding more than one item on the same line ...